Metal Slug

-Metal Slug (メタルスラッグ, Metaru Suraggu) is a Japanese run and gun video game series originally created by Nazca Corporation before merging with SNK in 1996 after the completion of the first game in the series.
-Spin-off games include a third-person shooter to commemorate the 10th anniversary of the series and a tower defense game for the mobile platform.
-Originally created for Neo-Geo arcade machines hardware (MVS) and the Neo-Geo home game consoles (AES) hardware, the original games have also been ported to other consoles and mobile platforms throughout the years, with several later games created for various other platforms.
+Metal Slug (メタルスラッグ, Metaru Suraggu) is a Japanese multimedia franchise and run and gun video game series originally created by Nazca Corporation before merging with SNK in 1996 after the completion of the first game in the series.
+Spin-off games include a third-person shooter to commemorate the 10th anniversary of the series, multiple tower defense games, and a turn-based tactics game.
+While originally created for Neo-Geo arcade machines hardware (MVS) and the Neo-Geo home game consoles (AES) hardware, the original games have also been ported to other consoles and mobile platforms throughout the years, with several later games created for various other platforms.
 The games focus on the Peregrine Falcon Squad, a small group of soldiers who fight against a rebel army, aliens, zombies, mummies and various other forces intent on world domination.
+Over the years since its debut, the franchise developed a small, but passionate cult following due to its unique visuals and slapstick humor.

 Gameplay

-The gameplay consists of run and gun elements as well as in later releases shoot 'em-up, mechanics.
-The run and gun pit a player against many enemies with extremely powerful weapons pick-ups.
-In most run and guns, contact with an enemy leads to damage.
+The gameplay consists of run and gun elements as well as, in later releases, shoot 'em-up mechanics.
+The run and gun elements pit a player against many enemies with the aid of extremely powerful weapon pick-ups.
+In most run and gun games, contact with an enemy leads to damage.
 In this series, however, contact results in the opportunity to perform a melee attack and the opportunity for the enemy to perform a melee attack of his own, if he has one.
 The player's melee attack is also much stronger than most shots.
 This leads to the player's ability to run in and use melee attacks to take down a number of enemies at once, as well as the ability to quickly defeat enemies that can take plenty of damage, such as the mummies in Metal Slug 2.

 The player starts with only a simple semi-automatic handgun (Metal Slug 6 and 7 used a fully automatic handgun in place of the stock semi-auto first used in every game including a spin-off); as the game progresses, the player may pick up new weapons.
 The player can only use one weapon at a time.
 When a new weapon is found, it replaces the previous one.
 Similarly, when ammunition runs out, the player reverts to using the handgun, which has unlimited ammunition.
 A new system was implemented with Metal Slug 6 allowing players to carry and switch between the handgun and two other weapons.
-The player is also equipped with grenades which can be used to throw at enemies and cause more damage, however, the number of grenades is limited and must be replenished periodically with ammunition found along the way.
+The player is also equipped with grenades which can be thrown at enemies to cause more damage, however, the number of grenades is limited and must be replenished periodically with ammunition found along the way.